Fjære Municipality

-Fjære is a former municipality in the old Aust-Agder county in Norway.
-The 60.4 km2 municipality existed from 1846 until 1971.
-It was located to the north of the town of Grimstad.
-The name is still used to refer to that area, which is now a part of Grimstad municipality in Agder county.
-The administrative centre of Fjære was the village of Vik, just east of the historic Fjære Church.
-Other villages in Fjære included Fevik, Dømmesmoen, Frivold, Kroken, and Rønnes.
+Fjære is a former municipality in the old Aust-Agder county, Norway.
+The 61.8 km2 municipality existed from 1846 until its dissolution in 1971.
+The area is now part of Grimstad Municipality in the traditional district of Østre Agder in Agder county.
+The administrative centre was the village of Vik, just east of the historic Fjære Church.
+Other villages in the municipality included Fevik, Dømmesmoen, Frivoll, Kroken, and Rønnes.